bruceravel/demeter/documentation/Artemis/path/plot.rst

 many features in :demeter:`artemis` related to plotting and other tasks.
-Along with all of the tools in the Mark menu, you can mark a group of paths by clicking elsewhere on the path list while holding down the shift key.
-Doing so marks all paths between the selected one and the one shift-clicked upon.
+Along with all of the tools in the Mark menu, you can mark a group of paths by clicking elsewhere on the path list while holding down the :button:`Shift` key.
+Doing so marks all paths between the selected one and the one :button:`Shift`-clicked upon.

 :button:`Control`-clicking on the path list is also a special function used for two purposes.
 Doing a :button:`Control`-click starts a